awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 + Supports the extension `pg_repack` version 1\.4\.0\.
 You can use this extension to remove bloat from tables and indexes\.
 For more information on using `pg_repack` with Amazon RDS, see [Working with the pg\_repack extension](Appendix.PostgreSQL.CommonDBATasks.md#Appendix.PostgreSQL.CommonDBATasks.pg_repack)\.
 + Supports the extension `pgaudit` version 1\.1\.0\.
 This extension provides detailed session and object audit logging\.
 For more information on using pgaudit with Amazon RDS, see [Working with the pgaudit extension](Appendix.PostgreSQL.CommonDBATasks.md#Appendix.PostgreSQL.CommonDBATasks.pgaudit)\.
 + Supports `wal2json`, an output plugin for logical decoding\.
-+ Supports the `auto_explain` module\.
-You can use this module to log execution plans of slow statements automatically\.
++ Supports the `auto_explain` extension\.
+You can use this extension to log execution plans of slow statements automatically\.
 The following example shows how to use `auto_explain` from within an Amazon RDS PostgreSQL session:

   ```
   LOAD '$libdir/plugins/auto_explain';